 Oh my God.
 They're listening in on our phone calls now?
 I've gotta get out of this place!

-But before the first unemployment check was ever issued, I immediately remembered my old childhood dream of becoming a trucker.
+But before they ever issued the first unemployment check, I immediately remembered my old childhood dream of becoming a trucker.
 From a very young age, I was fascinated with trucks.
-The timing was perfect and I decided to go for it.
+The timing was perfect and I went for it.